claudiosanches/woocommerce-pagseguro/readme.txt

 = Plugin Install: =
 * Upload plugin files to your plugins folder, or install using WordPress' built-in Add New Plugin installer
 * Activate the plugin
-* Navigate to WooCommerce -> Settings -> Payment Gateways, choose PagSeguro and fill in your PagSeguro Email
+* Navigate to WooCommerce -> Settings -> Payment Gateways, choose PagSeguro and fill in your PagSeguro Email and Token

 ### Instalação e configuração em Português: